jtatman/LazyCoderIrcBot/README.md

 About the Bot
 =============
-This simple IRC bot will respond with a lazy coder response from http://developerexcuses.com/ whenever someone in the channel says the word "why"
+This simple IRC bot will respond with a lazy coder response from http://developerexcuses.com/ whenever someone in the channel says the word "why" or "wtf" or "whatever".

 Installation Instructions
 -------------------------